ludoguenet/laravel-service-maker/README.md

 The command `php artisan make:service CreateUser` creates two files.

-The first will be located as `app/Services/CreateUser/CreateUserService.php` and implements the `app/Services/Contracts/CreateUserContract.php` which is generated too.
+The first one will be located as `app/Services/CreateUser/CreateUserService.php` and implements the `app/Services/Contracts/CreateUserContract.php` which is generated too.

 ## Contracts